ROMpom15/md-crime/milestone2.md

 **Justification:**
 [Explain why you chose this architectural pattern.
 What are its benefits for your use case?]

 We chose this architectural pattern for maximum efficiency and because of our knowledge working with CSVs, Spark, HDFS, and Jupyter.
+In our case, the benefits include cheap storage and scalability.

 ---